michelcrypt4d4mus/fedialgo/README.md

 ```console
 npm run build
 ```
-in fedialgo directory after changes and they will automatically be detected
+in `fedialgo` directory after changes and they will automatically be detected

+### Demo App
+`fedialgo` is just a node package.
+You don't use it on its own in the form in this repo; it has to be imported into some other app.
+Thankfully there's a simple demo app that spins up a webserver, pulls your feed and scores it with the algorithm in this repo, and then presents it to your browser at `http://localhost:3000/` over in [the `foryoufeed` repo](https://github.com/pkreissel/foryoufeed).

 ## Usage